Explore Waitohi Bush Reserve: Tranquil Camping in Temuka’s Scenic Bushland

 Nearby Attractions

-Here are some must-visit local attractions:
+Here are must-visit local attractions:

 Preparing for Your Trip